Want to know how to save money fast on a low income or tight budget? I'll give you my #1 tip:

 Spend less than you earn.

 Yep, that's pretty obvious and not helpful at all when I just say it like that, but that's really all it comes down to.
+(Here are some better money-saving quotes).

 The real question is, how do you spend less than you earn if you're only making enough money to survive?